Human rights in Turkmenistan: Dissent in the public sector

 In early April 2025, four employees of the Kerki district's cultural department in Turkmenistan were dismissed after protesting salary deductions intended to finance the purchase of a television monitor for the Palace of Culture.
-The monitor, which was to display images of President Serdar Berdimuhamedov against a national flag backdrop during official events, was purchased using 230 Turkmenistan Manat (TMT) deducted from employees' March salaries.
+The monitor, which was to display images of President Serdar Berdimuhamedow against a national flag backdrop during official events, was purchased using 230 Turkmenistan Manat (TMT) deducted from employees' March salaries.
 This sum, equivalent to a significant portion of their average monthly income of 1,800-2,100 TMT, was collected without consent.
 Workers who refused the deduction were pressured by police to resign citing "health reasons."
-This incident follows a broader pattern of forced financial contributions in the public sector, including similar incidents in January 2025, where civil servants in Arkadag were pressured to buy homes, and in May 2024, where agency heads in Balkan velayat were ordered to purchase souvenir watches.
+This incident follows a broader pattern of forced financial contributions in the public sector, including similar incidents in January 2025, where civil servants in Arkadag were pressured to buy homes, and in May 2024, where agency heads in Balkan Province were ordered to purchase souvenir watches.

 Political freedom

 Any opposition to the government is considered treason and punishable by life imprisonment.
 Turkmenistan has many political prisoners, the most well-known of whom are Batyr Berdiýew, Ýazgeldi Gündogdyýew, and Boris Şyhmyradow.
 They are not granted any access by the International Red Cross, OSCE, or any medical institutions.
 There have been rumours of their deaths, but these cannot be confirmed, and the whereabouts of most are unknown.

 In 2009, Muhammertguly Aýmyradow was freed after he completed his sentence.

-Gulgeldy Annaniyazov, an opposition leader to Niyazov's government, was arrested in 1995 and released in 1999 after a presidential amnesty decree.
+Gulgeldi Annanyýazow, an opposition leader to Nyýazow's government, was arrested in 1995 and released in 1999 after a presidential amnesty decree.
 He moved to Norway to live with refugee status.
 Back in Turkmenistan, he was arrested in June 2008 and sentenced to 11 years in jail following a closed-door trial; the charges against him are unknown.
-Similarly, Ovezgeldy Ataev, former Speaker of Parliament, and Akmurad Redzhepov, former head of the State Security Council, had closed-door trials and remain in prison.
+Similarly, Öwezgeldi Ataýew, former Speaker of Parliament, and Akmyrat Rejepow, former head of the State Security Council, had closed-door trials and remain in prison.
 Amnesty International suspects that the reason for the imprisonments lies in the fact that both were potential political rivals of the current President Gurbanguly Berdimuhamedow.

 Andrey Zatoka, environmentalist and activist, citizen of Turkmenistan and Russia, was arrested on false charges for 46 days from December 2006 to January 2007.
 Due to international pressure, Andrey was released and the sentence was canceled.
 In June 2008, Andrey wrote a statement reporting that his and his friends' liberty could be in danger.
 He was being monitored and followed by the Turkmen authorities.
 On October 20, 2009, Andrey was arrested for the second time and sentenced to 5 years in prison for assault.
 In November 2009, after international pressure from environmental and human rights organisations and Russian authorities, Zatoka was released upon payment of a fine, relinquishing his Turkmen citizenship and immediate emigration from Turkmenistan.